dlindo74-ops/AberrantPlayerSheet/README.md

-This is a player help
+This is a player help for the RPG Aberrant.
-Still a WIP and not ready for play yet
+Still a WIP and not ready for play yet.